Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 "I dreamt of that goblet," Alfrir continued.
 "It was going into the sand, and...
 I...
 I saw a figure."

 Alfrir went on, describing almost the same dream Ljörn had.
 Alfrir had seen himself in a forest, the hand in the earth rather than in the sand of the shore; the corpse had the same gnash across its face, the same ragged clothes, and the same speech.
+They looked at each other.

+"Where is it?"
+Ljörn asked.

+Alfrir got off his bed and opened his box.
+He took the goblet out.
+It still looked mundane, despite all Ljörn saw in his dream.